rubysoho07/cloudtrail-watcher/README.md

 When a resource like EC2, S3, and Lambda was created...

-* You can be notified via email or Slack message by using Amazon SNS.
+* You can be notified via Slack message(using Incoming Webhook) or email(using Amazon SNS).
-* You can set default tags for resources.
+* CloudTrail Watcher Lambda Function will create `User` tag on your AWS resources automatically.

 ## Supported AWS Resources & Actions

+* Console Login
 * EC2 (Instance, Security Group)
 * RDS (Cluster, Instance)
 * S3 (Bucket)